 "Dark cabinets work well for those who cook a lot and are okay with spills and stains.
 They can hide disasters," explains interior stylist Kirsten Grove.
 Moody colors also "translate beautifully in transitional kitchens" that seamlessly blend modern and classic design elements, creating an opportunity for cabinets to make a statement in the space.
-For her own kitchen, she uses Benjamin Moore's Raccoon Fur: "A deep blue/grey is still a win for me."
+For her own kitchen, she uses Benjamin Moore's Raccoon Fur: "A deep blue/gray is still a win for me."

 In regards to hardware, Grove says that dark and light cabinets both work well with brass accents.
 "Schoolhouse Electric offers a classic midcentury brass collection that can be paired with modern or traditional cabinets.
 I also love Rejuvenation's black leather and brass pulls."

-For Pairing with Wood and Brass
+For Pairing With Wood and Brass

 Taupe cabinets are "so timeless paired with wood and brass accents [and] Pratt & Lambert's Pebble is a really pretty option," says Grove.

 "White and light cabinets are perfect for someone who wants a classic and timeless look in their kitchen," explains Grove.
 A color like Simply White by Benjamin Moore blends well with stainless-steel hardware, she says.

 Contrary to what many might assume, Freudenberger attests to the ability of dark shades for bringing warmth to a space: "My kitchen is currently going in an English Tudor house, but I don't think dark colors are exclusive to historic houses.
 In fact, I think that dark colors add so much warmth to a modern kitchen and should really be considered as an alternative to whites and grays," she says.
 She suggests choosing dark blues, dark greens, and black shades, which look striking when combined with brass hardware like Commune's Liz Hardware collection, depending on the cabinetry style.